-Each month in Know the Score, writer and composer Aaron Gilmartin steps out of the scoring stage and explores, in detail, some important aspect of movie music.
-NOTE: this piece originally ran in October of 2019.
-It’s being re-posted here with minor edits.
-Enjoy!
+In our regular Know the Score series, composer and musician Aaron Gilmartin steps out of the scoring stage and explores, in detail, some important aspect of movie music.
+Halloween is this weekend, so please enjoy this bonus slasher-themed deep-dive into the music of Psycho.

-In Part One of our “Anatomy of a Great Film Score” series, we went to outer space to explore John Williams’ iconic Star Wars music.
-But in this special Halloween-themed second installment, we’re coming back down to earth (and checking into a suspiciously dilapidated family-run motel off the highway) to take a closer listen to one of the most iconic horror scores of all time: that for the 1960 Alfred Hitchcock classic, Psycho.
+Last week in our “Anatomy of a Great Film Score” series, we went to outer space to explore Max Steiner’s iconic music for 1933’s King Kong.
+In this special Halloween-themed bonus installment, we’re coming back down to earth (and checking into a suspiciously dilapidated family-run motel off the highway) to take a closer listen to one of the most iconic horror scores of all time: that for the 1960 Alfred Hitchcock classic, Psycho.

 The score for Psycho is a study in economy.
 Underfunded, Hitchcock was thinking in terms of working with less—even shooting the project with the production team from his Alfred Hitchcock Presents TV series, rather than a “proper” studio film crew.

 The audience, too, is forced to work with less.
 When we watch the black-and-white film, instead of seeing grisly red blood swirling down Marion Crane’s shower drain, we infer its color from the dark stain in the water.
 And when we listen to the film score, we hear a pared-down sound with just a string orchestra used as the palette for composition.